Aom-web/Bank-Marketing-Analysis/README.md

 ## 1. Marital status and type of job

 ### 1a.
-What type of job did the married people do
+What type of job did the married people do?
 ``` SQL
 SELECT job as "Type of Job", COUNT(marital) as "Number of Married People"
 FROM Bank